galway-dentists-family-smiling

 The Main Effects Of Fizzy Drinks On Your Teeth

-1. Erosion
+Erosion

 This problem will begin when the acid in the drink comes into contact with the enamel on your teeth.
-Over time the acid will begin to affect the hardness of this protective outer layer and in turn, will begin to cause it to wear away.
+Over time, the acid will begin to affect the hardness of this protective outer layer and, in turn, will begin to cause it to wear away.

-1. Cavities
+Cavities

 Of course, the best way to help protect your teeth is by removing all kinds of fizzy drinks from your diet completely.
-However, if you cannot do this then think about reducing just how many of them you drink.
+However, if you cannot do this, think about reducing how many of them you drink.
 Along with this, there are a few more things you can do that will help to reduce the risk of damage being caused to your teeth by these types of drinks.

 Here are some other things you should do if you still want to enjoy a fizzy drink or two.